-After a promotion to executive producer, I managed NEWSWEEK’s video team as well as production of their viral sensations “The District,” “Return to Oz: The Munchkins 70 Years Later,” “The Decade in Seven Minutes,” and “Lost on ‘Lost’”.
-I produced video versions of Newsweek franchises like its Oscar and Emmy Roundtable discussions with notable actors including Morgan Freeman, Sandra Bullock, James Franco, Natalie Portman, Nicole Kidman, and Michelle Williams.
-In addition to developing annual franchises, I created weekly video series to help drive traffic and increase volume.
+While at Newsweek Jon covered the campaign trail and conventions during the 2008 elections, producing video interviews with Barack Obama, Mitt Romney, Mike Huckabee, Michael Bloomberg, Laura Bush, Cindy McCain, Elizabeth Edwards, and Ron Paul.
+With the Washington Post, Jon helped launch some of the first live Webcast video coverage of the primaries, conventions and election night.
+In 2010, his mid-terms election mashup became the most-watched Newsweek video to that date.
+After a promotion to executive producer, Jon managed Newsweek’s video team as well as production of their viral sensations “The District,” “Return to Oz: The Munchkins 70 Years Later,” “The Decade in Seven Minutes,” and “Lost on ‘Lost’”.
+He built Newsweek video franchises like its Oscar and Emmy Roundtable discussions with notable actors including Morgan Freeman, Sandra Bullock, James Franco, Natalie Portman, Nicole Kidman, and Michelle Williams.
+In addition to the franchises, he created weekly video series to help drive traffic and increase volume.
 One of those series, “7 Things”, interviewed celebrity newsmakers like Hugh Jackman, Kristin Chenoweth, Channing Tatum, Vanessa Hudgens, Gael Garcia Bernal, Diego Luna, Ian Somerhalder, and Julianne Moore.
 Another series, “Sum Total”, graphically showed that behind every business statistic, there’s a good story.

 His work has been honored by the Webbys, The National Press Club, the Magazine Publishers of America, the Society of Professional Journalists, GLAAD, MIN and the National Association of Black Journalists.